wisemuffin/data-cicd/README.md

 ## Goals of this project

+- Speed up deployment
-- speed up incident response - lineage
+- Speed up incident response - lineage
-- prevent breaking changes - regression, data profiling
+- Prevent breaking changes - regression, data profiling
-- optimize the infrastructure - reduce CICD build times
+- Optimize the infrastructure - reduce CICD build times
-- find the right data asset for the problem - data catalogue
+- Find the right data asset for the problem - data catalogue
+- Reduce barriers to entry for changing data models.
+By providing guardrails such as testing, linting, and code review I can provide safety nets for devlopers/analysts to contribute code changes.

 ## Standardizes code patterns - DBT

-Lower barrier for new users to start contributing.
+- Lower barrier for new users to start contributing.
-People understand each other’s code better and make fewer mistakes..
+- People understand each other’s code better and make fewer mistakes..

 Data build tool [DBT](https://www.getdbt.com/) comes with some awesome features for CICD: